 As your outermost layer, ski jackets play a key role in keeping you comfortable and protected from the elements.
 The jacket market has expanded in recent years, covering everything from warm and cozy insulated resort pieces to light, breathable, and stretchy models for backcountry travel.
-Below we detail all the important considerations in selecting the right ski jacket for you, including types (insulated, shell, and 3-in-1), weather protection, durability, breathability, fit, where to buy online, and more.
+Below we detail all the important considerations in selecting the right ski jacket for you.
 To check out our favorite designs of the season, see our articles on the best ski jackets and best women's ski jackets.

 First up in choosing a ski jacket is thinking through your planned uses.
 If you’ll be in bounds at the resort, your needs will be fairly simple: staying warm and dry.
 There certainly are other considerations like pockets and build quality, but it’s mostly about managing comfort for the cold ride up and trip down.
 On the other hand, those exploring the backcountry need a jacket that breathes well, offers good mobility without restricting movement, and is light and compressible enough to throw into a pack.
 Finally, a growing number of riders want something that can be used for both resort and backcountry use, mixing high levels of weather protection with freedom of movement, ventilation, and comfort.
 The good news is that there are lots of quality options at a range of price points that line up with these uses.